istio/istio.io/content/en/blog/2024/l7-policy-with-opa/index.md

 Running a valid request, you should receive the echo body with the new header `x-validated-by: my-security-checkpoint` and the header `x-force-authorized` removed:

 {{< text bash >}}
-$ kubectl exec -n my-app curly -c curly  -- curl -s httpbin/get -H "x-force-authorized: true"
+$ kubectl exec -n my-app curl -c curl  -- curl -s httpbin:8000/get -H "x-force-authorized: true"
 {{< /text >}}

 #### Adding headers to response